SITE MENU

 Licensed for civil weddings.

-1 kingsize double bedroom with en-suite bathroom
+1 standard double bedroom with en-suite shower room,

-with private shower room.
+1 standard twin bedroom with en-suite shower room.

 flat screen HDTV with Blu-ray/DVD player,

-mineral water, toiletries, etc.
+mini hospitality hamper, mineral water, tea/coffee, etc.

-B&B prices from £87.50 per person per night.
+B&B prices from £100 per person per night.

 No smoking.
 No pets.